DewofyourYouth/dew-blog/content/about.md

 date = 2023-08-22
 +++

 Hi, I'm Jacob Shore!
 I am a kollel-guy-turned-software-engineer living in Beit Shemesh, Israel with my wife Chani, and our five boys בלי עין הרע.
-I plan to use this blog to write my random musings here.
-Write plans here to keep myself accountable.
+I plan to use this blog to write my random musings and notes here.

-Jacob's interests include:
+My interests include:

 - Torah
 - technologies